sebivenlo/esde-2022-gh-actions/workshop/fix-repo-task.md

 your mission to identify, understand and resolve the following checklist of issues in the next 20 minutes:

-- [ ] Creating a pull request for any branch fails the branch convention usage check. _(Tip: Compare the action documentation against the usage)_

 - [ ] Deno CI does not trigger on the main branch like all the other workflows.
   _(Tip: Check the workflow triggers)_